azsk/AzTS-docs/01-Setup and getting started/PowerShellTips.md

 -	Save your work (in script, not TXT files)
 -	Use auto-complete
 -   Use backtick for long command lines
--	Search for commands�
+-	Search for commands
--	Look for loaded modules�
+-	Look for loaded modules
--	Variables..
+-	Variables
--	Strings, � � v � �
+-	Strings
 -	List Subscriptions
 -	Switch context
 -	Find resources/resource groups